 Occasionally, you'll also see characters or other markings that appear shallow or missing altogether.
 Bear in mind that incised markings on the molded piece would be made by raised areas on the inside surface of the sand mold cavity.
 If a raised area happened to break off when the pattern was removed, the markings it should have made in the pan would not occur.

 Rarely, you will see a piece which appears to have a piece of a foreign object embedded in the iron.
-This is known as a slag inclusion, and can consist of another metal, or a bit of refractory material from the furnace or the ladle which transferred molten iron from it to the casting area.
+This is known as a slag inclusion, and can consist of another metal, or a bit of refractory material from the furnace or the ladle which transferred molten iron to the casting area.

 There are a couple of things that you'll regularly see on a cast iron pan that you might mistake for damage or defect.
 Finish grind marks and flashing are both common, and should not be considered as negatives.

 Nearly every cast iron cookware piece produced by the technology of the late 19th century and after will have grinding marks at various points along the outside lip.
 Under earlier casting technology, the iron entered the mold at what would become the bottom of the pan.
 With the advent of the woodstove, flat-bottomed pans became necessary, requiring a rethinking of the molding technique.
 The answer lay in having the iron enter the mold cavity at what would become the outer top edge of the piece, and that's from where the excess iron from the casting process is trimmed.
 A final pass of the edge across a grinding wheel smoothed any remaining roughness, but leaving a narrow band of striated vertical marks.